Clint Dempsey: Tottenham Hotspur

 On August 31, 2012, Dempsey joined Tottenham Hotspur on a three-year contract for a fee believed to be in the region of $9 million.

-The deal made Dempsey the highest salaried U.S. soccer player of all time.
+The deal made Dempsey the highest salaried U.S. soccer player at the time.
 With the 23 shirt that he wore at Fulham and the number 8 that he usually wore on international duty unavailable, he opted for the number 2 jersey, more usually associated with the right-back, which he wore at Furman University.
 He scored his first and the eventual match-winning goal for Tottenham in a 3–2 win over Manchester United.
 It was the first time in 23 years that Tottenham had won at Old Trafford.
 He scored his second goal for Spurs in the 39th minute in an away game at Southampton in October.
 Dempsey's third and fourth goals were scored against Everton in an eventual 2–1 loss and a deflected effort against Reading on New Year's Day to help Spurs win 3–1.
 In the FA Cup 3rd round, he scored a double against Coventry City.

 On January 20, 2013, in driving snow at White Hart Lane against league leaders Manchester United, Dempsey was able to salvage a dramatic 1–1 draw for Spurs by slotting home a pass from Aaron Lennon in the 93rd minute.
 The goal was his fourth in four appearances in 2013.
 On January 27, 2013, Dempsey scored a looping header against Leeds United at Elland Road, in the FA Cup to bring the score to 2–1, however Tottenham couldn't draw level throughout the rest of the game, leaving the result at 2–1 to Leeds at the whistle.

 Dempsey was unable to make an impression against his old club on March 17, when Fulham came away from White Hart Lane with a 1–0 victory.
 On April 21, he scored the first of three goals for Tottenham in a 3–1 win over Manchester City at White Hart Lane.
 On May 12, Dempsey scored a long range goal and added an assist while playing against Stoke City to help Spurs win 2–1, and keep them in contention for the fourth Champions League spot.
 On April 11, 2013, Dempsey scored two goals against Basel in the second leg of the Europa League quarter-finals to send the match into extra time.
 Tottenham eventually lost the match on penalties and thus were eliminated from the competition.